 How to prevent and/or manage lymphoedema

-- Keep the skin healthy and unbroken.
-This will reduce the risk of infection.
+- Keep the skin healthy and unbroken to reduce the risk of infection.

-- Wear a professionally fitted compression garment if recommended by a physiotherapist or occupational therapist.
+- Wear a professionally fitted compression garment if recommended by your doctor or lymphoedema practitioner.

 - Always wear gloves for gardening, outdoor work and housework.

 - Moisturise your skin daily to prevent dry, irritated skin.